 Students who pursue a concentration in arts administration major in art, dance, music, or theatre (completing a minimum of 27 credits that are chosen in consultation with the department and that cover both historical/theoretical and studio work) and then supplement that major with three courses in arts administration and four in economics and business management.
+Please note that each department’s requirements vary, however some departments offer reduced credits within their majors to accommodate the additional Arts Administration courses.
+Please refer to the Academic catalogue within your major for more details.

-The courses in the major provide a solid foundation in an art form, and the additional courses enhance knowledge appropriate to the student's interest in arts administration.
+The courses in the Arts major provide a solid foundation in an art form, and the additional courses enhance knowledge appropriate to the student's interest in arts administration.
 Some students complete their major in an art form, add the concentration, and pursue either a minor or a major in business management.
 Only those completing a major in the arts, however, are eligible for the official designation of Concentration in Arts Administration.

-- BUS 110
+- BUS 110 (Principles of Accounting I)

 - BUS 120 (Principles of Accounting II)

 - BUS 170 (Introduction to Arts Administration, offered Spring)

-- BUS 229
+- BUS 229 (Marketing Management)

 Other recommended courses are:

-- BUS 320
+- BUS 245 (Organizational Behavior)

 - BUS 247 (Introduction to Human Resource Management)